gaaon/obsidian-task-state/README.md

-## Obsidian Task State Notes
+## Obsidian Task State

-With Obsidian Task State Notes, each task will be managed along with state note.
+With Obsidian Task State, each task will be managed along with state note.

 ### Usage Example